Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Experiments

+For generation of our pseudo-labels we chose ResNet based classifiers, namely ResNet50, ResNet101 and ResNet152 \cite{he2016DeepResidual}.
+We modify these classifiers to only produce two output classes, as to whether a patch contains a crack or not.
+Due to the large amount of image patches that have been generated using the sliding window approach, we train the classifiers for 3 epochs.
+The batch size is set to 16 and the initial learning rate of $1e-3$ is reduced by a factor of 10 at every epoch.
+We use SGD as the optimizer and set the momentum to 0.9.
+The weights after training finished on last epoch are used for the next steps in our method.
+During training we perform image augmentation, by performing color jittering and the addition of Gaussian and multiplicative noise.

-For the localisation and thresholding methods we set a patch extraction size of ${32{\times}32}$ pixels.
-The stride for the localisation using the classifier is set to 16 pixels and for thresholding to 8 pixels.
+For the localization and thresholding methods in the pseudo-labelling process we set a patch extraction size of ${32{\times}32}$ pixels.
+The stride for the localization using the classifier is set to 16 pixels and for thresholding to 8 pixels.
 The parameters for both bilateral filters are set to ${\sigma_s{=}120}$, ${\sigma_r{=}}120$ and ${d{=}2}$.
-Both morphological operations, the erosion of the localisation map and closing of the segmentation output use a kernel size of $3{\times}3$ pixels and are performed for 4 and 1 iterations respectively.
+Both morphological operations, the erosion of the localization map and closing of the segmentation output use a kernel size of $3{\times}3$ pixels and are performed for 4 and 1 iterations respectively.

-We also implement a Gold-Standard approach, which shows the upper performance limit of our proposed weakly-supervised method.
-This is to show the performance of the local thresholding method if a hypothetical classifier would achieve 100\% F1 and correctly classify every patch.
-We emulate this by widening the ground truth crack region using morphological dilation with a kernel size of ${16{\times}16}$ pixels and using this widened map as the localisation map before performing the erosion step and merging this with the thresholded segmentation.

-Additionally, to show the performance of our method in comparison with a fully supervised method, we train and validate a basic U-Net on the same patches as the classifier algorithms.
-However, instead of using the classification labels of patches for training, this uses the individual segmentation ground truth of that patch.
-For training, this method uses the same loss functions, number of epochs, optimizer and weight selection methods as the classifier and is performed on the full size images.
+Our experiments are conducted on a deep learning workstation running Ubuntu 16.04 LTS, containing an Intel i9-7960X CPU and a Nvidia Titan XP GPU with 12GB RAM.
+The framework in which the experiments have been implemented is Tensorflow 2.3.